-Using a hamburger menu can also be an asset to the desktop version of your website, for example if you want to bring the focus to impressive fullscreen visual elements, or if there are some menu items that are less important to display than others.
+Using a hamburger menu can also be an asset to the desktop version of your website, for example if you want to bring the focus to impressive fullscreen visual elements, and tighten website navigation.

 Pros and cons of the hamburger menu

 Despite its advantages, the hamburger menu is not accepted by all as a winning feature.
 Let’s go over some of the pros and cons commonly discussed over the years to see if this is the right type of website menu for you.